pingcap/community/special-interest-groups/sig-docs/member-list.md

 **NOTE**:

-* This member list is updated on a bi-weekly basis.
+* This member list is updated on a weekly basis.
-* Last update time: 2020-05-14
+* Last update time: 2020-05-15

 ## SIG Leaders